Sharaal/misc/games/epic-auto-towers/builds/milk-for-cats/README.md

 * (optional) Put lucky hit Princesses from left to right
 * (optional) If you are lucky with cats, you can push her already to level 4

 Afterwards you save some coins up to 30+ until the bossfight.
+Be careful to have some additional coins for rolling the princesses.
+If you hit earlier luckily princesses, reduce the amount of coins you save.

 ![](10-boss-setup.png)